Home | Projects | Notes > C++ Programming > Smart Pointers

 6}

-Common idiom or pattern used in software design based on container object lifetime
+RAII is a common idiom or design pattern in software design, based on object lifetime.

 unique_ptr